fukun07/neural-image-captioning/readme.md

 ### Run Attention model
 #### 1. download data

 Attention model needs a larger feature set.
-To our paper, ResNet is appplied to 30 regions to get a 30x2048 feature set (we call it **30res**).
+For one image, ResNet is appplied to 30 regions to get a 30x2048 feature set (we call it **30res**).
 Since the feature files are large, we didn't include them in the **data.zip**.
-Instead we provide separate urls to download them.
+Instead we provide separate links to download them.

 - [flickr8k-30res.zip](https://mega.nz/#!dxhgSIyR!DDGmRr-KJguHzqCg15uhAMcBLB_cVNiZXcf2WWF9btE) (1.47G) includes the 30-region ResNet features for Flickr8K.
 Please unzip it and place it under DATA_ROOT/flickr8k/features/.